-Distribution: Occurring in eastern portion of Washington; Washington east to Idaho and Montana.
+Distribution: Occurring east of the Cascades crest in eastern Washington; Washington to Oregon, east to Idaho and Montana.

 Habitat: Gravelly stream banks and hillsides.